ppy/osu-wiki/news/2025/2025-05-11-resurrection-cup-2025-registrations-now-open.md

 ---
 layout: post
 title: "Resurrection Cup 2025: Registrations Now Open!"
-date: 2024-05-11 12:00:00 +0000
+date: 2025-05-11 12:00:00 +0000
 ---

 The renaissance is upon us with Resurrection Cup returning for a 2025 iteration — with more bangers, more customs and a large focus on competitivity!

 ![](/wiki/shared/news/2025-05-11-resurrection-cup-2025-registrations-now-open/banner.jpg)

-**[Resurrection Cup](https://osu.ppy.sh/community/forums/topics/20767782)**, or ResCup for short, is an annual open-rank Team Vs tournament that attempts to bring a breath of fresh air to the top-tier competitive tournament scene.
+[Resurrection Cup](https://osu.ppy.sh/community/forums/topics/20767782), or ResCup for short, is an annual open-rank Team Vs tournament that attempts to bring a breath of fresh air to the top-tier competitive tournament scene.

 ## Original music and original maps